-As traffic volume and average speed increased in the ’20s and ’30s, it became more and more common to suspend traffic signals above the road for better visibility.
-Steel (and later, aluminum) mast arms, stabilized by guy wires, were the main choice in New Jersey until truss rod masts were introduced in the mid ’50s.
-Signal heads could be mounted from mast arms, either vertically or horizontally, with red on the left in the latter case.
-A number of these old masts are still scattered around the state, although nearly all of these survivors have newer signals attached to them.
+As traffic volume, average vehicle speed, and accidental fatalities increased in the 1920s and ’30s, it became common to suspend traffic signals above the road for better visibility.
+Steel, and later, aluminum, mast arms, stabilized by guy wires (hence, the title of this page) were used in New Jersey until the truss rod masts without guy wires were introduced in the mid 1950s.
+Signal heads could be suspended on the mast either vertically or horizontally, with the red light on the left in the horizontal case.
+A number of guy wire masts are still scattered around the state, although nearly all of these survivors have newer signals attached to them.

 - The Hoboken Horni